Mulling (spectroscopy)

 Mulling is the process of grinding up a sample into fine powder through mortar and pestle that is dispersed in a paraffin for infrared spectroscopy.
+The resulting powder is sometimes called a mull.

 Sample preparation

 Using a nonporous ceramic mortar and pestle, a small quantity of the solid sample is ground up until the sample is exceedingly fine and has a glassy appearance.
-A drop of the mulling agent is added to the ground solid in the mortar.
-The mixture is further ground up until a uniform paste with the consistency of toothpaste is acquired.
+A drop of a mulling agent (see below) is added to the ground solid in the mortar.
+The mixture is further ground up to acquire a uniform paste with the consistency of toothpaste.
 The resulting paste is transferred to a salt plate (sodium chloride) with a small flat spatula.
-The disks are gently pressed together, leaving the sample ready for analysis.
+Applying another flat surface and sandwiching the paste under gentle compression renders the sample ready for analysis.

 Mulling agents

-There are a variety of mineral oils used as mulling agents, their differences being the absorption bands in the infrared spectra.
+There are a variety of mineral oils used as mulling agents, their relevant differences being the absorption bands in their respective infrared spectra.